 Results for married couples are displayed in the lower part of the table.
 The calculations reflect the weighted experiences of 99 married couples who become entitled to OASI pensions.
 (In the 10x10 matrix of male and female earnings profiles, the excluded cell represents a married couple where neither spouse earns enough covered wages to become entitled to Social Security benefits.)
 The replacement rate is the average annual OASI pension of the couple, including survivor benefits, divided by the 40-year average of the couple's combined post-OASI-tax earnings.
 As noted above, the IRR is calculated based on the couple's total lifetime contributions and benefits.
 We have divided couples into three roughly equal groups on the basis of the sum of their lifetime earnings.
-The replacement rate for low-earnings class.
-This is a smaller difference in the replacement rate than would be found among individuals, because a sizable percentage of spouses with little or no earnings are married to spouses who have average or above-average earnings.
+The replacement rate for low-earnings couples in 2000 is 71 percent compared to a rate of 41 percent for couples in the top earnings class.
+This is a smaller difference in the replacement rate than would be found among individuals, because a sizable percentage of spouses with little or no earnings are married to spouses who have average-or above-average earnings.
 Thus, the lifetime earnings of couples are more evenly distributed than would be implied by a focus on workers as individuals.
 At the same time, the average replacement rate for low-combined-earnings couples is higher than the rate for low-wage single workers of the same sex who have higher average wages.
 However, this extension was too complicated to be included in the present paper.